 - From this income, subtract annual savings for retirement including retirement plan contributions and long term after tax savings.
 [Do not include employer matches or contributions.]
 Once retirement takes place, saving for retirement is no longer necessary.

 - Do not deduct state and federal income taxes as retirees still pay income taxes after retirement.
-[Note: State and federal income taxes may be less after retirement depending on actual sources of retirement income and quality of tax planning.]

 - Subtract social security taxes paid on earned income, unless the retiree is counting on long term employment as part of the overall retirement plan.
 If long term employment is part of the long-term retirement plan, then add back in estimated employee social security taxes after retirement.